storesafe/cordova-sqlite-storage/README.md

     cordova plugin add https://github.com/brodysoft/Cordova-SQLitePlugin

 You can find more details at [this writeup](http://iphonedevlog.wordpress.com/2014/04/07/installing-chris-brodys-sqlite-database-with-cordova-cli-android/).

+**WARNING:** for Windows target platform please read the section above.

 **IMPORTANT:** sometimes you have to update the version for a platform before you can build, like: `cordova prepare ios`